Appearance & Reality > The Lord Jesus Christ > Strong and weak

 11 But flee from these things, you man of God, and pursue righteousness, godliness, faith, love, perseverance and gentleness.

 Paul warns believers that the love of money is a root of all sorts of evil (v.
 10).
-The evil one is very much at work using money to draw us in the direction of evil.
+The evil one often uses money to draw us towards evil.
 Those who desire material wealth are easily ensnared and their lives ruined (v.
 9).
 By longing for money, we can easily wander away from the faith, and pierce ourselves with many griefs (v.
 10).

 These are clear warnings of the Scriptures, but many continue to be led astray because of the love of money.
 Let us prayerfully look to the Lord to help us resolve this area thoroughly and decisively.